 Full Circle Communities has discussed a proposal for a Planned Unit Development (PUD) at 503 E 9 Mile Rd. and the two adjacent residential parcels to the north which includes a multi-family affordable housing development catering to LGBTQ+ elderly individuals via programming and support services.

-This is a form of planning allows for flexibility and creativity in normal zoning requirements.
+This form of planning allows for flexibility and creativity in normal zoning requirements.
 There are several requirements developers must fulfill in order to qualify for this type of project.

 Those requirements are the following: